 NOTE: 1 This analogy was originally described by Hood and Simenstad in Roman, C.T. and D.M.
 Burdick’s (2012) book titled: Tidal Marsh Restoration: A Synthesis of Science and Management.
 Island Press, Washington, DC.

-As a student in the Ecological Restoration, Bachelor of Technology program, you’ll receive a solid foundation of the skills, knowledge, and experiences required to meet today’s many natural resource management and ecosystem restoration challenges.
+As a student in the Ecological Restoration, Bachelor of Science program, you’ll receive a solid foundation of the skills, knowledge, and experiences required to meet today’s many natural resource management and ecosystem restoration challenges.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at IZUNA?
 Check out IZUNA's Transfer Equivalency Database to find out.